 One: Don't fear the Cloud: Despite its widespread use in consumer-facing digital services, ‘cloud-phobia’ can be common elsewhere in a business.
-Disruption of any sort can be concerning, but the secret is to be afraid of the right things; chiefly losing out to competitors who have embraced cloud and are using cloud-only capabilities to re-invent business processes and enter new markets.
-Many organisations have seen the benefits from cloud based collaboration and remote working through the challenges of COVID-19 pandemic and others will be looking at Cloud to help provide additional levels of business resilience, process automation and flexibility to be prepared for a future disruptive event.
+Disruption of any sort can be scary, but the secret is to be afraid of the right things; chiefly losing out to competitors who have embraced cloud and are using cloud-only capabilities to re-invent business processes and enter new markets.

 Sure, there are various important factors that need to be addressed in adopting cloud but these need to be framed in the context of the impact of not embracing the change.

 Three: Address the pushback by thinking differently: Existing security and compliance controllers, auditors and risk management folk may point out that cloud is dangerous, that data may be lost, or cyber compromise made.
 In an incorrectly architected and operated cloud service this is certainly true.
 The way that you secure your data in the cloud is different, the old ‘perimeter-based’, castle-walls focused model doesn’t apply; instead more granular controls can be put in place at different layers in the architecture.
-Through this ‘defence in depth’, adopting data centric and a ‘zero-trust’ approaches to design cloud can be secure and compliant with your needs (and quite likely exceed them) but only if you accept that the approach will be different and architect and operate it effectively.
+Cloud can be secure and compliant with your needs (and quite likely exceed them) but only if you accept that the approach will be different and architect and operate it effectively.

 Five: Define your adoption strategy to achieve your Cloud vision: A cloud strategy that simply asserts a preferred cloud platform – ‘our cloud strategy is to use X’ – sets targets for the amount of adoption, or is simply stated as ‘cloud first’ doesn’t cut it.
 Define your objectives and where you intend to get to by adopting cloud.
 Clearly articulate the anticipated benefits – greater operational efficiency, flexibility, agility, increased revenue generation, reduced costs, enhanced security, better risk management, and so on.
 A plan to deliver the vision typically involves a combination of (i) enabling prioritised business solutions, (ii) building the capability, including skills, to operate cloud effectively at scale and (iii) removing technical debt by re-directing refresh investment in existing services to fund your cloud plan.
 Remove any one of these elements and the case for change will be much harder to make, or you’ll end up with a suite of cloud solutions that will cost more in total and may actually inhibit your agility.